The original Cobra® Ridge Vent — protects over 2 million homes!

 Removes damaging heat and moisture from your attic... without the need for an electrical connection.

-Deluxe turbines are designed with upper and lower stainless steel ball-bearing systems for years of trouble-free operation.
+Designed with upper and lower stainless steel bearing systems for years of trouble-free operation on the roof.

 Removes damaging heat and moisture from your attic whether the sun is out or not!

 Provides increased airflow over typical ridge vents, turbines, and roof louvers to help reduce hot or moist air in your attic.